bubiche/audio-sharing/README.md

 # audio-sharing

-Simple django application for recording and sharing audio
+Simple Python Django + HTML + vanilla JS application for recording and sharing audio

-This project is configured to be deployed on *Heroku*: https://www.heroku.com/
+- This project is configured to be deployed on *Heroku*: https://www.heroku.com/
+- Audio recording is done by using https://github.com/higuma/web-audio-recorder-js

 # Some environment variables we should pay attention to